 As some icing on the cake.
 Knowing when and how to say “that doesn’t make sense”, resulted in getting promoted into management when I worked.
-Reason being that as a manager you need to call out BS all over the place.
+The reason is that as a manager you need to call out BS all over the place.
 This skill got me places, and I want to teach you how to call it out too.

 For example: Everyone needs a black suit and a blue suit.
 That’s BS.